velajua/utility_library/README.md

 The following modules are included in this repository:

 - [`ip_utils`](ip_utils/README.md): A module for working with IP addresses

+An IP address, or Internet Protocol address, is a unique numerical identifier assigned to every device connected to the internet.
+It allows devices to communicate with each other over the internet by sending and receiving data packets.

+IP addresses come in two versions: IPv4 and IPv6.
+IPv4 addresses are 32-bit numbers expressed in decimal format, and are made up of four sets of numbers between 0 and 255, separated by periods.
+For example, "192.168.0.1" is a typical IPv4 address.
+IPv6 addresses are 128-bit numbers expressed in hexadecimal format, and are made up of eight sets of four hexadecimal digits, separated by colons.
+For example, "2001:0db8:85a3:0000:0000:8a2e:0370:7334" is a typical IPv6 address.

+IP addresses are used by internet protocols to route data packets from one device to another over the internet.
+Each device connected to the internet is assigned a unique IP address, which allows it to be identified and located by other devices on the internet.
+IP addresses are assigned to devices by Internet Service Providers (ISPs) or other organizations that manage networks.

+In addition to identifying devices on the internet, IP addresses can also be used to determine the location of a device.
+Geolocation services can use IP address information to determine the approximate location of a device, which can be useful for a variety of purposes, such as targeted advertising or content delivery.
+However, it's important to note that IP address-based geolocation is not always accurate, and can be affected by a variety of factors, such as the use of VPNs or proxies.

 - [`redis_utils`](redis_utils/README.md): A module for working with the Redis database

 Redis is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
 It supports various data structures such as strings, hashes, sets, lists, and sorted sets, and provides a rich set of commands to operate on these data structures.